qingstor/qingstor-sdk-ruby/README.md

 ### Fixed

-- Resource is not mandatory in bucket policy statement
+- Resource is not mandatory in bucket policy statement.

 ### [v2.2.1] - 2017-03-10

 #### Added

-- Allow user to append additional info to User-Agent
+- Allow user to append additional info to User-Agent.

 ### [v2.2.0] - 2017-02-28